academykit/academykit/CONTRIBUTING.md

 1. Create a new branch from `main`.
 2. Make your changes, ensuring code quality and following any existing conventions.

 `Commit Messages: Use clear, concise commit messages.
 A typical format is [Type]: [Short Description].
 For example, Fix: Correct README typo.`

 3. Test your changes thoroughly.
 4. Submit a pull request, explaining the changes made and their purpose.

+## Contact

+If you have any further questions or need clarification regarding contributing, feel free to contact the project maintainers via [email](mailto:hello@academykit.co) or by opening an issue.

+Thank you for contributing to AcademyKit!